luckman212/screencapture-nag-remover/README.md

 ## macOS 15.1 (currently in beta)

-macOS 15.1 has introduced a new method for suppressing these alerts across the board.
+macOS 15.1 [introduces a new method][5] for suppressing these alerts across the board.
 This requires an MDM profile (typically something provided by Jamf, Addigy, Mosyle etc).
 A manually generated profile can be installed without requiring the Mac to be MDM-joined.

 When run without arguments on 15.1 or higher, the script will offer to install this profile for you.